axibase/atsd-api-perl/README.md

 ### Sending Data using Data API

-This example is similar to the initial example and illustrates how to read a CSV file, split its contents line by line, build a batch of [series](https://github.com/axibase/atsd/blob/master/api/network/series.md#series-command) commands and upload them into ATSD over HTTP(s) using the Data API [command](https://github.com/axibase/atsd/blob/master/api/data/ext/command.md) method.
+This example is similar to the initial example and illustrates how to read a CSV file, split its contents line by line, build a batch of [series](https://github.com/axibase/atsd/blob/master/api/network/series.md#series-command) commands and upload them into the target ATSD server over HTTP(s) using the Data API [command](https://github.com/axibase/atsd/blob/master/api/data/ext/command.md) method.

 * Perl Script